simul/simul.github.io/unity/index.md

 * A trueSKY Cubemap Probe component for the main camera.
 * A SimulSun component for the Directional Light in the scene.

 If there is no Directional Light, one will be created.
-Similarly if there are no cameras one can be created or if there are multiple cameras an option to assign the script to all cameras will be provided.
+Similarly, if there are no cameras, one can be created; if there are multiple cameras an option to assign the script to all cameras will be provided.

 After initialisation, select your main Camera, and find the TrueSkyCamera component.
 This component has a checkbox for "Flipped View".
 If you are using Forward rendering (under "Rendering Path" in the Camera component), and have extra post-processing components attached and enabled, you may need to set the "Flipped View" box.
 This is because Unity reverses the y-component of its framebuffers when performing post-processing.